- 1 What Is A Bumper?

 Step By Step Guide On How To Replace A Front Bumper

 Replacing a front bumper can be challenging because it is more complicated than other bumper repairs.
 But it can be pretty easy if you have a trusted guide.
 Also, its replacement must be done carefully so it does not depreciate the car’s value.

 To make it easy, we will be focusing on how to replace the front bumper of the 2009 Toyota Camry.
 This guide is useful for other cars as well

 - Plastic trim removal tools

 Here are steps to take when removing the front bumper of your vehicle:

-5. Next step is to loosen the one single bolt that holds the entire support that is on the top of the bumper.
+#5.
+The next step is to loosen the single bolt that holds the entire support that is on the top of the bumper.